wikipathways/wikipathways.github.io/_browse/updated.md

 ---

 <h2 id="title">Recently Updated Pathways</h2>
-<p>A sorted list of 20 pathways that have been recently edited.</p>
+<p>A date-sorted list of 20 pathways that have been recently edited.  <em>Note: This does not include pathways pending review.</em></p>

 <h2>Pathways</h2>
 <ul class="nav nav-tabs">